luzzyzhang/shire/source/coding-skills/python/zen.md

-# The Zen of Python, by Tim Peters
+# The Zen of Python

 ```html
 Beautiful is better than ugly.